Dental Nurse by Nurse Seekers

 Want your weekends back?

-Would you like a part-time position with a competitive rate of pay?
+Would you like a full-time position with a competitive rate of pay?

-Nurse seekers are honoured to be working alongside a fully private 2 chair dental practice, located in the heart of South Kensington.
-This practice is actively seeking an eager and friendly applicant to take u the role as a dental nurse to expand their growing and well accomplished team.
-An amazing opportunity for a dental nurse to work with a hygienist rather than a dentist!
+We here at Nurse Seekers are honoured to be working alongside a leading dental practice based in Wolverhampton, This practice is actively seeking an eager and friendly applicant to take up the role as a dental nurse to expand their growing and well accomplished team.

 Ideal candidate for this role